jrenslin/everyday-helpers/README.md

 `jsonifyString.php` splits an input string into an array (based on a provided separator) and returns the array JSON-encoded. `csvReplaceSeparator.php`, based on the former, replaces the separator in the provided string by another and prints the corrected string.
 Written in PHP.

+### `removeHistory.sh`

+Bash script offering to empty history files or delete thumbnail files from a set of known thumbnail directories.

 Install Script
 --------------